 By March 1995, Friends of Japantown Peace Plaza had retained H.O.K.
 Architects (Hellmuth, Obata and Kassabaum) to rehabilitate the Plaza.
 Later that same year, it became evident that the leakage of water from the Plaza into the garage beneath it remained a serious concern.
 This included leaking at drainage pipes and other penetrations into the garage area, as well as evidence of widespread leaking through cracks in the garage ceiling.
 Various memos, such as that prepared by Hirsch, Wright & Associates, Roofing & Waterproofing Consultants in September 1995, detail some of the issues.
-In describing the previous attempts to alleviate the leaking, they noted the new waterproofing membrane had been placed over old, and that new concrete had been encapsulated between layers of membrane- neither of which were considered best practices.39 rehabilitation project, but would include the costs for repairing the leakage in the overall project costs.
-H.O.K. was directed to value engineer the project to accommodate leakage repair.40 renovation project forward.
-A memo from the meeting states that Mayor Brown related that Peace Plaza was "one of his
+In describing the previous attempts to alleviate the leaking, they noted the new waterproofing membrane had been placed over old, and that new concrete had been encapsulated between layers of membrane- neither of which were considered best practices.

+It was decided later in the year that The Friends of Japantown Peace Plaza would continue to proceed with the rehabilitation project, but would include the costs for repairing the leakage in the overall project costs.
+H.O.K. was directed to value engineer the project to accommodate leakage repair.